ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 #### The Database

 Begin by creating the database for FoodTracker.
 At the top of the dashboard is the "Create Database" button.
 Click it, and a drop-down form will appear.
-Input the database name in all lower case, underscore format: `food_tracker`.
+Input the database name in all lower case, underscore format: `food_tracker`; and then click the Create utton.

 ![Create a Cloudant database](media/dashboard-02-create-db@2x.png '; border')